madgen/madgen.github.io/posts/2019-10-03-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 The base cases are simple as `Leaf`{.haskell} acts as the identity element for `merge`{.haskell}.

-In the recursive case, we walk over the right-most paths of the input heaps.
+In the inductive case, we walk over the right-most paths of the input heaps.
 You can see this in the recursive calls; they never touch the left children.

 To preserve the heap property, we recurse on the right child of the argument